 Early Disposition.
 The Employee agrees to notify the Company in writing immediately after the Employee makes a Disqualifying Disposition of any Common Stock received pursuant to the exercise of this option.
 A Disqualifying Disposition is any disposition (including any sale) of such Common Stock before the later of (a) two years after the date the Employee was granted this option or (b) one year after the date the Employee acquired Common Stock be exercising this option.
 If the Employee has died before such stock is sold, these holding period requirements do not apply and no Disqualifying Disposition can occur thereafter.
 The Employee also agrees to provide the Company with any information which it shall request concerning any such disposition.

 Early Disposition.
-The Employee agrees to notify the Company in writing immediately after the Employee makes a Disqualifying Disposition (as that term is defined below) of any shares of the Company's Common Stock received pursuant to the exercise of this option.
-A "Disqualifying Disposition" is any disposition (including any sale) of shares of the Company's Common Stock before the later of (a) two (2) years after that date the Employee was granted this option or (b) one (1) year after the date the Employee acquired Common Stock by exercising this option.
-If the Employee dies before such stock is sold, these holding period requirements do not apply and no Disqualifying Disposition can occur thereafter.
-The Employee also agrees to provide the Company with any information that it shall request concerning any such disposition.
-The Employee acknowledges that he or she will forfeit the favorable income tax treatment otherwise available with respect to the exercise of this ISO if the Employee makes a Disqualifying Disposition of the stock received upon the exercise of this option.
+Without limiting the generality of Sections 8 and 10, the Employee agrees to notify the Company in writing immediately after the Employee makes a Disqualifying Disposition (as defined below) of any Common Stock received pursuant to the exercise of this option.
+A “Disqualifying Disposition” is any disposition (including any sale) of such Common Stock before the later of (a) two (2) years after the date the Employee was granted this option or (b) one (1) year after the date the Employee acquired Common Stock by exercising this option.
+If the Employee has died before such stock is sold, these holding period requirements do not apply and no Disqualifying Disposition can occur thereafter.
+The Employee also agrees to provide the Company with any information which it shall request concerning any such disposition.
+The Employee acknowledges that the Employee will forfeit the favorable income tax treatment otherwise available with respect to the exercise of this incentive stock option if the Employee makes a Disqualifying Disposition of the stock received on exercise of this option.

 Early Disposition.
 The Employee agrees to notify the Company in writing immediately after the Employee makes a Disqualifying Disposition of any Common Stock received pursuant to the exercise of this option.
 A Disqualifying Disposition is any disposition (including any sale) of such Common Stock before the later of (a) two years after the date the Employee was granted this option or (b) one year after the date the Employee acquired Common Stock by exercising this option.
 The Employee also agrees to provide the Company with any information which it shall request concerning any such disposition.